 - 4 – 500g boxes of Baking soda

 - 1 – 3 kg box of Arm & Hammer Washing soda

 - 1 – 2 kg Box of Borax

 - 4 – bars of homemade soap approximately (14-16 oz) OR 2 packages Sunlight washing soap bars (4 – 130 g bars)

 - chopping board

 - food processor

 - storage container

-1. Chop all four bars of the sunlight washing soap into chunks.
+1. Chop all four bars of soap into chunks.
 Place in food processor.
 Add a box of baking soda.